 Action is taken by the Board during a meeting through a vote held pursuant to a proposal (“proposal”, “motion”, or “voteable item”) offered by a Director in Good Standing.
 Any proposal before the Board is considered adopted if a majority of the Directors present at a meeting for which quorum has been achieved vote in favor of the proposal, except for certain actions described elsewhere in these Bylaws that require greater than a majority.
 Before the Board can take action on any proposal, such a proposal must have been made available to the Board not less than 48 hours prior to the commencement of the meeting (“the 48 Hour Rule”).
 A “proposal” may take the form of a motion presented to the Board for its consideration, or it may be as a result of a previous discussion at a prior Board or XWG meeting.
 The intent of the 48 Hour Rule is to ensure that all Directors are aware of actions that may be taken at any given Board meeting and to allow Directors sufficient time for discussion and consultation prior to a Board action.
 In short, the intention is to prevent surprises.

-During a Board meeting, the 48 Hour Rule may be waived by unanimous agreement of all Directors in Good Standing present at the meeting, however such action taken during the meeting is considered conditional for a 24-hour period following the close of the meeting.
-During that 24-hour period, those not present at the meeting may raise an objection to the action.
+During a Board meeting, the 48 Hour Rule may be waived by unanimous agreement of all Directors in Good Standing present at the meeting.
+However any such action is considered conditional for a 48 hour period following publication of notice of that action.
+During that 48-hour period, those not present at the meeting may raise an objection to the action.
 If no such objection is raised, the action is considered final and the topic is closed.
-If such an objection is raised, the matter can be re-considered at a later Board meeting where the 48 Hour Rule is considered to have been met.
+If such an objection is raised, the matter can be addressed at a later Board meeting where the 48 Hour Rule will have been considered to have been met.
 None of this is to construe that a motion, or voteable item, cannot be offered or amended during the course of a given Board meeting, provided that sufficient notice has been given.

 Action via Email

 Under extraordinary circumstances, action may be taken by the Board through an email vote held pursuant to a proposal offered by a Director in Good Standing.
 Before an email vote can be held, a proposal must have been offered to the Board for its consideration consistent with the 48 Hour Rule and may only be held for a proposal that has been considered by the Board during its meeting.
-An email vote must not be used to circumvent the Board’s normal practice of conducting business during its regular meetings as described in this section and is only offered in extraordinary circumstances, for example to allow Directors to confer with his Promoter Member organization following discussion of the proposal.
+An email vote must not be used to circumvent the Board’s normal practice of conducting business during its regular meetings as described in this section and is only offered in extraordinary circumstances, for example to allow a Director to confer with his or her Promoter Member organization following discussion of the proposal.
 In the case of an email vote, the chair of the meeting shall set the terms of the vote, including the method by which votes are collected, and the window during which the vote is to remain open.